 TGaz Editor: Rename Figure 9-981a on page 95 as follows

-Figure 9-981a—Location Measurement Report frame (#1856) format
+Figure 9-981a—Location Measurement Report frame (#1856) Action field format

 TGaz Editor: Modify the paragraphs starting on page 96 (line 12) as follows

-The Max TOD Error Exponent field contains an upper bound for the error exponent in the value specified in the TOD field.
+The Max TOD Error Exponent subfield contains an upper bound for the error exponent in the value specified in the TOD field.

-The TOD Not Continuous field indicates that the TOD value is with respect to a different underlying time base than the last transmitted TOD value.
+The TOD Not Continuous subfield indicates that the TOD value is with respect to a different underlying time base than the last transmitted TOD value.
 It is set to 1 when a discontinuity is present.
 Otherwise, it is set to 0.

-The Max TOA Error Exponent field contains an upper bound for the error exponent in the value specified in the TOA field.
+The Max TOA Error Exponent subfield contains an upper bound for the error exponent in the value specified in the TOA field.

-The Invalid Measurement field contains an invalid indication for the TOA field.
-The Invalid Measurement field is set to 1 to indicate that the TOA value is invalid and the value 0 in this field indicates that the TOA value is valid.
+The Invalid Measurement subfield contains an invalid indication for the TOA field.
+The Invalid Measurement subfield is set to 1 to indicate that the TOA value is invalid and the value 0 in this field indicates that the TOA value is valid.

 The TOA Type subfield indicates if the TOA timestamp was calculated based on the first arrival path of the channel impulse response or the average linear phase across the subcarriers.

-A value of 0 for the Max TOD Error Exponent or the Max TOA Error Exponent field indicates that the upper bound on the error in the corresponding TOD or TOA value is unknown.
+A value of 0 for the Max TOD Error Exponent or the Max TOA Error Exponent subfield indicates that the upper bound on the error in the corresponding TOD or TOA value is unknown.
 A value of 31 indicates that the upper bound on the error is greater than or equal to 1.073 741 824 ms.

 11.22.6.4.3.4 Reporting phase of TB Ranging measurement